reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 Our state machine for the `checkout` process with the input and output filters is shown below:
 {{% image alt="checkout process with all steps" src="images/posts/aws-step-function/sm_with_data.png" %}}

+We need to execute our state machine to run the `task` type states configured in the earlier sections.
+We can initiate an execution from the Step Functions console, or the AWS Command Line Interface (CLI), or by calling the Step Functions API with the AWS SDKs.

+We need to provide input to the state machine in JSON format during execution and receive a JSON output after execution.

-Let us look at how our input data changes by applying input and output filters as we transition through some of the states:
+Let us look at how our input data changes during the execution of the state machine by applying input and output filters as we transition through some of the states:

 **Input to State Machine**:
 ```json